KIT-MBS/pyrexMD/README.md

 workflows within a few commands, thereby significantly enhancing productivity and reducing the time spent on various stages of the project.

-With `pyrexMD`, it becomes straightforward to create, share, and reproduce research results or transfer the work to other biomolecular structures of interest.
+`pyrexMD` makes it straightforward to create, share, and reproduce research results or transfer the work to other biomolecular structures of interest.
 Furthermore, it lowers the technical barrier for non-specialists who want to use Replica Exchange for enhanced sampling.